Lande21/RolandeU.github.io/README.md

 Day 12, i made 2+1+1+1+1+1+1 friends:

-one uncomfortable thing a day!Cramping
+one uncomfortable thing a day!
+FP

 five yrs ago i was dreaming of this moment!!
 I was very considerate of my budget